Can You Fly with a Dummy Ticket? Visa vs Actual Travel Rules (2026)

 Embassies look at the process very differently.
 Their job is not to sell flights but to evaluate whether you’re a genuine traveler.
 Proof of onward or return travel helps them determine that you intend to follow the conditions of your visa and won’t overstay.

 Here’s the key: they don’t require proof of purchase, only proof of intent.
 An embassy doesn’t care if the flight is fully paid, as long as the reservation shows your intended travel dates and destinations.
 They know it would be unfair to force applicants into buying expensive non-refundable tickets before a decision is made.
-That’s why dummy reservations — temporary but genuine bookings — are widely accepted.
+That’s why dummy flight booking — temporary but genuine bookings — are widely accepted.

 The Root of the Confusion